 MIT vs. Other Permissive Licenses

 The MIT License isn’t the only permissive license out there, or even the only popular one.
-In this section, we’ll compare the MIT License with two other well-known permissive licenses: Apache 2.0 and BSD.
+Here's how it compares to two other well-known permissive licenses: Apache 2.0 and BSD.

 Like the MIT License, the Apache License 2.0 requires any reuse of the code to include the original copyright notice and a full-text copy of the license.
 However, those aren’t the only requirements.
 The Apache License 2.0 also states that anyone who significantly modifies the code must describe their changes.
 In addition, if the open source library contains a "NOTICE" file with attribution notes, users of the code must include that NOTICE as well.

-Along with these restrictions come a few additional benefits.
+Along with these requirements comes a few additional benefits.
 Apache 2.0 explicitly grants copyright holders the right to claim patents on their work.
 (Though many experts argue that the text of the MIT License provides similar patent protections.)
 Also, anyone who uses the code can place a warranty on the licensed software.

 MIT License Use Cases

-Whether you’re a developer, a FOSS contributor, or a large enterprise, the MIT License and any open source projects licensed under it offer a number of benefits.
+Whether you’re a developer, an open source contributor, or a large enterprise, the MIT License and any open source projects licensed under it offer a number of benefits.

 For Authors